 Principles for Responsible Investment – We are signatory to the PRI, an international network of investors working together to put the six Principles of Responsible Investment into practice.
 We were a featured speaker at the PRI 10-year Anniversary Series: Innovations for a Sustainable Financial System.

-Canadian Coalition for Good Governance – In 2003, Stephen Jarislowsky co-founded the CCGG to promote good governance practices in the companies owned by its members.
+Canadian Coalition for Good Governance – In 2002, Stephen Jarislowsky co-founded the CCGG to promote good governance practices in the companies owned by its members.
 Currently, CCGG members together manage more than $3 trillion in assets on behalf of Canadian investors.
+Jarislowsky Fraser endorses the CCGG’s Stewardship Principles.

 CDP (Formerly Carbon Disclosure Project) – In 2007, Jarislowsky Fraser became a CDP signatory to show support for increased corporate environmental public disclosure and behavior change.
 We believe that measuring, managing, and disclosing environmental indicators is essential to a company’s management of these as both material risks and opportunities.